Criminal Justice & Law Degrees: What Can I Do With a Criminal Justice Degree?

 Even if the career you seek doesn’t require a degree, you may find that a criminal justice degree is worth it because of the difference in pay.
 To encourage higher education, many police departments offer an education bonus to officers who have earned a college degree.

 In addition, having a criminal justice degree benefits job seekers by providing a competitive edge over other applicants.
 Employers often favor applicants who have a college degree even if the degree is not required for the position.
-A criminal justice or criminology degree is useful because it provides access to higher-paying careers, such as positions in the DEA or FBI.
+A criminal justice or criminology degree is useful.
+It provides access to higher-paying careers, such as positions in the DEA or FBI.

 Even a criminal justice certificate is better than no criminal justice education at all.
 If you have a degree in another field, a criminal justice certificate will give you an overview of the field that could help you understand how your degree applies to the criminal justice field.

 So why study criminal justice?
-Because if you care about law and order, having a criminal justice degree benefits you by maximizing the number and type of opportunities available, as well as your lifetime earning potential.
+Because if you care about law and order, having a criminal justice degree increses the number and type of opportunities available.
+It also increases your lifetime earning potential.

 What is the Best Accreditation for Criminal Justice Colleges?

-The importance of accreditation for a college of criminology and criminal justice—or any college, for that matter—can not be overemphasized.
+The importance of accreditation for a college of criminology and criminal justice is really important..
 The accreditation process ensures that schools meet certain minimum quality standards.
-This provides assurance to students that they will receive a quality education as they pursue their bachelor’s in criminal justice or bachelor’s in criminology.
+This assures students that they will receive a quality education as they pursue their bachelor’s in criminal justice or criminology.

-When it comes to criminal justice accreditation, the type of accreditation matters.
+The type of accreditation matters.
 First, the school must be regionally accredited, not just nationally accredited.
 This is non-negotiable.
 If you need to transfer to another school, it is much easier to get approval for transfer credits from a regionally-accredited school.
-In addition, if you get your bachelor’s degree from a school that is not regionally accredited, you may find your options limited if you want to pursue a master’s degree after graduation.
+In addition, if you get your bachelor’s degree from a school that is not regionally accredited, you may find your options limited if you want to pursue a master’s degree.

-The best criminal justice schools are not only regionally accredited but have specialized criminal justice accreditation as well.
+The best criminal justice schools are regionally accredited and have specialized criminal justice accreditation.
 The Academy of criminal justice Sciences (ACJS) offers program-level accreditation for criminal justice colleges.
-Although this accreditation is nice to have, it is not essential.
+Although this accreditation is nice to have, it’s not essential.
 There are many good schools offering a bachelor’s in criminal justice or criminology that are regionally accredited but not accredited by ACJS.

 What if the Criminal Justice Schools Near Me Are Not Accredited?

 Students can often save a great deal of money by attending school close to home.
 However, the best criminal justice schools are all regionally accredited—and some non-accredited schools are a scam.
-Whether you are pursuing a bachelor’s in criminology or a criminal justice certificate, protect yourself by choosing a regionally-accredited college of criminology and criminal justice.
+Whether you are pursuing a bachelor’s in criminology or a criminal justice certificate, protect yourself.
+Choose a regionally-accredited college of criminology and criminal justice.

 Types of Criminal Justice Degrees

-AS: An associate’s degree can be earned in around two years through a community college or college.
-The associates can open the door to many career paths, including police officers, corrections officers, legal assistants, or evidence technician.
+AS: An associate degree can be earned in around two years through a community college or college.
+The associate can open the door to many career paths, including:

 (Check out: What is the Benefit of Going to a Community College?)

 BS: The bachelor of science degree is a 4-year degree earned through a college or university.
-Many municipalities require a bachelor’s degree for police and parole officers, and most technical roles such as crime scene investigator need at least a BS.
+Many municipalities require a bachelor’s degree for police and parole officers.
+Most technical roles such as crime scene investigator need at least a BS.

-MS: Any criminal justice job will pay more and open up more responsibility with a master’s degree – usually a two-year program, though in recent years one-year accelerated programs have become more common.
+MS: Any criminal justice job will pay more and open up more responsibility with a master’s degree.
+This is usually a two-year program, though in recent years one-year accelerated programs have become more common.
 Government agencies such as the FBI, CIA, NSA, and others prefer a master’s for agents.

 JD: To become an attorney, the Juris Doctor (JD) degree is necessary.
 The JD is what people mean when they say they have a law degree – it’s the only one.
 A JD usually takes three years of graduate study, though you must also pass the Bar exam to practice law.

 An associate degree in criminal justice typically takes two years to complete and is often the cheapest criminal justice degree available.
 Many community colleges offer associate programs in criminal justice.
-It is usually much cheaper to earn an associate degree at a local junior college than to attend a 4-year college or university, but remember that the cheapest criminal justice degree is not necessarily the best.
+It is usually much cheaper to earn an associate degree at a local junior college than to attend a 4-year college or university.
+Just remember that the cheapest criminal justice degree is not necessarily the best.

-The biggest downside to earning an associate degree in criminal justice through a community college is that it can sometimes be difficult to transfer credits from a community college if you decide to go for your bachelor’s degree later.
-According to Lumerit unbound, students lose an average of 40% of their credits when transferring to a university because they didn’t take the right classes when they were attending the community college.
+The biggest downside to earning an associate degree in criminal justice through a community college is that it can sometimes be difficult to transfer credits if you decide to go for your bachelor’s degree later.
+According to Lumerit unbound, students lose an average of 40% of their credits when transferring to a university.
+Why?
+Because they didn’t take the right classes when they were attending the community college.

 This problem can be avoided by looking for a community or junior college that has a partnership with a 4-year college or university.
-Often, small local colleges will partner with larger schools to ensure that their programs are compatible and facilitate a smooth transition from the associate program at the junior college to the bachelor’s degree program at the larger, 4-year college or university.
+Often, small local colleges will partner with larger schools.
+This ensures that their programs are compatible.
+It also facilitates a smooth transition from the associate program to the bachelor’s degree program at the larger, 4-year college or university.

-Jobs available to people with an associate in criminal justice include asset protection assistant manager, anti-money laundering investigator, court operations associate, and forensic laboratory technician.
+Jobs available to people with an associate in criminal justice include:

 Bachelor’s Degree in Criminal Justice

 A bachelor’s degree in criminal justice usually takes four years to complete.
 However, there are accelerated programs available, such as the online criminal justice bachelor’s degree from Purdue University Global.
-These programs are usually designed to appeal to adult students who are trying to juggle school, a career, and family life.
+These programs are usually designed for adult students who are trying to juggle school, a career, and family life.

-Having a criminal justice bachelor’s degree opens up many more career opportunities, since many police departments, as well as organizations such as the FBI, require a minimum of a bachelor’s degree.
-An online criminal justice bachelor’s degree fulfills this requirement just the same as a degree earned on campus the traditional way but allows you to attend your criminal justice classes online.
+Having a criminal justice bachelor’s degree opens up many more career opportunities.
+Many police departments, as well as organizations such as the FBI, require a minimum of a bachelor’s degree.
+An online criminal justice bachelor’s degree fulfills this requirement just the same as a degree earned on campus the traditional way.

 Master’s Degree in Criminal Justice

-If you already have your bachelor’s degree, a master’s in criminal justice can help you move up the ladder in your career.
+If you already have your bachelor’s degree, a master’s in criminal justice can help you move up the career ladder.
 Although it normally takes two years to complete a master’s degree, there are accelerated options available, especially if you are able to take criminal justice classes online.

-Some jobs that require a master’s degree in criminal justice include substance abuse clinicians, reentry program manager, criminal justice mental health liaison, and criminal justice adjunct.
+Some jobs that require a master’s degree in criminal justice include:

 Doctoral Degree in Criminal Justice

-Earning your doctoral degree opens up even more career opportunities, and along with them, higher salary prospects.
-Jobs available to people who hold a doctoral degree in criminal justice include research investigator, civil rights investigator, adjunct professor of criminal justice or criminology, and youth facility assistant superintendent.
+Earning your doctoral degree opens up even more career opportunities and higher salary prospects.
+Jobs available to people who hold a doctoral degree in criminal justice include:

 Best Value Residential Programs